LAOS WITH LUANG PRABANG

-Day-2: Vientiane - Prabaht Ponsan - Sala Hin Boun (B-L)You will be picked up this morning, and travel south along route 13. nroute we stop at Prabaht Ponsan, an Ancient LPQ stupa dating back to the 15th Century.
-It is also home to the Ancient LPQ Budhhas footprint, discovered in 1933, and now an important religious site in Laos.
-Following lunch we continue onwards into Khammoune province and into the mountainous area, where a stop at a view point near Khoun Kham offers a breathtaking view over the surrounding area.
-We eventually reach Ban Naphouak, where we board a local boat on the Hin Boun River.
-The journey upstream takes us past some stunning limestone karst scenery, as well as a number of villages with smiling waving children.
-We reach your accommodation for the night Sala Hin Boun, late afternoon.
-You have the rest of the day at leisure.
+Day-2: Vientiane - Hin Boun (B)You will be picked up this morning from your hotel and transferred south along route 13 to the central Lao province of Khammoune.
+En route we stop at Prabaht Ponsan, a stupa dating back to the 15th Century.
+It is also home to the Budhhas footprint, left when, as legend has it, he was crossing the Mekong.
+After lunch we make stop at the interesting Ban Ton Na Mae Hmong Market, then continue to Khammoune province and the mountainous area, where a stop at a view point near Khoun Kham offers a breathtaking view over the karst scenery, or ‘limestone forest’.
+We arrive at your accommodation by mid afternoon where you have the rest of the day at leisure.

 End of services